n4gava/chatbot/README.md

 # Chatbot (Whatsapp bot)
-Simple chatbot that reply messages.
+Simple chatbot that replies messages.

 Currently, there is only one whatsapp client implementation using [whatsapp-web.js](https://github.com/pedroslopez/whatsapp-web.js)

 ## Quick Start

-First of all, you will need node 10.12.0 or newest because this project use recursive option for create directories.
+First of all, you will need node 10.12.0 or newer because this project uses recursive option for creating directories.

 After that, just run the following commands: